adamglasser/fingerprint-poc/README.md

 ### Authentication Setup

-The authentication system uses NextAuth.js with a credentials provider.
-Only a single admin user is configured.
+The authentication system uses a simple cookie-based approach with the following components:

+- **Login API**: `/api/auth/login` - Validates credentials and sets an auth cookie
+- **Logout API**: `/api/auth/logout` - Clears the auth cookie
+- **Session API**: `/api/auth/session` - Returns the current user's session

 To modify the authentication settings: